Wolox/wdio-appium-bootstrap/README.md

 # Appium Bootstrap

-This projects is the base to start automating mobile apps.
+This project is the base to start automating mobile apps.

 ## Table of contents